Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

+### Infinite Parameters
 Parameters can be defined as an infinite parameter with the ellipsis <kbd>...</kbd> character.
 It enables an indefinite number of arguments to pass.
-If there are non parameters present, it must be the last parameters from the list.
+If there are no parameters present, they must be the last parameters on the list.

 Example:
 ```lua